lammps/lammps/doc/src/region.rst

 The *radius* value for styles *sphere* and *cylinder*, and the parameters a,b,c for style *ellipsoid*, can each be specified as an equal-style :doc:`variable <variable>`.
 Likewise, for style *sphere* and *ellipsoid* the x-, y-, and z- coordinates of the center of the sphere/ellipsoid can be specified as an equal-style variable.
 And for style *cylinder* the two center positions c1 and c2 for the location of the cylinder axes can be specified as a equal-style variable.
 For style *cone* all properties can be defined via equal-style variables.
+For style *plane* the point can be defined via equal-style variables.

 If the value is a variable, it should be specified as v_name, where name is the variable name.
 In this case, the variable will be